Benn1x/Benn1x/README.md

 ### Hi there 👋

 My Name is Xaver\
-I'm from Germany, 15 Years old\
+I'm from Germany\
-And studying cs at the TUM\
+And currently studying cs at the TUM\
 I like Rust, C++ and Python

 #### Projekts